Protect Your Eyes by Turning on Dark Mode on Brave Browser

 Forcing web pages to render in dark theme with Dark Reader extension

-Sadly, not all web pages check if your browser has a dark mode enabled.
+Sadly, not all web pages check if your browser has dark mode enabled.

-To force dark mode on web pages which do not even have a dark theme to begin with, you can use an extension that intelligently changes the web page color scheme.
+To force dark mode on web pages that do not even have a dark theme to begin with, you can use an extension that intelligently changes the web page color scheme.

 One such extension is Dark Reader.
 This is the extension I personally use, and for the most part, it works flawlessly.
 It is also available for Firefox users :)

 For any web page that does not have a dark theme (or a toggle), Dark Reader works like a charm.
-But at times, it will implement its own dark theme on a web page which already has a toggle-able theme.
+But at times, it will implement its dark theme on a web page that already has a toggle-able theme.

-GitHub is a good example for this; it already has a dark theme and Dark Reader’s automatically selected colors might look off to a user who has already seen GitHub’s dark theme.
+GitHub is a good example of this; it already has a dark theme and Dark Reader’s automatically selected colors might look off to a user who has already seen GitHub’s dark theme.

 That doesn’t mean Dark Reader is bad.
 It is plenty good, but you should know the full story.

-For websites which already have a Dark mode implemented, but not activated by default (YouTube, Google etc), you can add said websites to it’s “Site list” and turn the dark theme as a per website basis, and Dark Reader will not implement it’s own dark theme for given websites.
+For websites that already have a Dark mode implemented but not activated by default (YouTube, Google, etc), you can add said websites to its “Site list” and turn the dark theme as a per website basis.
+Dark Reader will not implement its dark theme for given websites.

-When you feel that Dark Reader’s auto generated dark theme are not good enough, you can tweak the filters for Brightness, Contrast, Sepia and Grayscale color values per webpage.
+When you feel that Dark Reader’s auto-generated dark theme is not good enough, you can tweak the filters for Brightness, Contrast, Sepia, and Grayscale color values per webpage.

 With Dark Reader, you get two lists, one for the websites where you always want dark mode turned on and another for when you do not want dark mode turned on.

-On top of automatically setting dark colors for websites, Dark Reader gives you the option to change font(s).
-It is open source, you can view the source code on GitHub.
+On top of automatically setting dark colors for websites, Dark Reader allows you to change fonts.
+It is open source; you can view its source code on GitHub.

 Dark theme is getting popular even among non-developers.
-More and more operating systems, websites and applications are providing dark mode option.
+More and more operating systems, websites and applications are providing dark mode options.

 When things don’t work out of the box, you could try finding a way to achieve it.
 I hope this little post here helped you to enjoy the dark theme in Brave.